brunoamaroalmeida/brunoamaro.com/content/home/articles.md

 .markdown h4 { font-size: 1.1rem !important; }
 </style>

+<a href="https://medium.com/@brunoamaroalmeida/how-to-use-the-aito-engine-to-predict-animals-6853672eac7e" target="_blank">How to Use the Aito Engine to Predict Animals</a>

 <a href="https://medium.com/@brunoamaroalmeida/rogueone-creating-a-rogue-wi-fi-access-point-using-a-raspberry-pi-79e1b7e628c6?source=rss-59b4085f23ff------2\" target="_blank">RogueOne: Creating a Rogue Wi-Fi Access Point using a Raspberry Pi</a>

 <a href="https://medium.com/@brunoamaroalmeida/what-i-wish-someone-had-told-me-about-pursuing-an-aws-certification-tips-tricks-for-self-study-a9244462a1a1?source=rss-59b4085f23ff------2\" target="_blank">What I wish someone had told me about pursuing an AWS Certification: Tips &amp; Tricks for Self-Study</a>